MADIDI NATIONAL PARK – BOLIVIAN AMAZON

 12:30: Lunch at the ecolodge.
 When lunch is over you will have some extra free time to spend before returning to Rurrenabaque.

 15:30: Arrival in Rurrenabaque.
-Transfer to your hotel or the airport.
+Transfer to your hotel, bus station or airport.

 N.B.: Please note this program is flexible, we are happy to discuss any special requirements with you.